Professional Activities – A life between Science and Society

 For more than three decades, Claus Madsen has dealt professionally with science communication, international science policy and science diplomacy issues in various intergovernmental research organisations (ESO, CERN and EFDA-JET).

 He has also acted as an expert for the European Commission, the United Nations, and national governments.
 Furthermore, he has coordinated EU-funded science projects and been a steering committee or board member in a number of

 science-related undertakings.
-Claus Madsen has published books and articles on science (astronomy), science communication and science policy and given talks and lectures on these topics across the world.
+Claus Madsen has published books and articles on science (astronomy), science communication and science policy and given talks and lectures on these topics around the world.

 2016- Senior Advisor, ATTRACT Project Advisory Board, CERN and Aarhus University/Dept. of Physics and Astronomy